lapwinglabs/blog/principles-of-an-ideal-database-client.md

 Our database or database client should be responsible for keeping these data structures intact.
 When you save a Date object, you should expect to get a Date object back out.

-This serialization and deserialization should be separate but consumed by the ideal database client.
+The serialization and deserialization steps should be separate but consumed by the ideal database client.
 There may be cases when you do not use this client for data retrieval, but you will still want the data to be cast properly.

 I wrote [superjson](https://github.com/lapwinglabs/superjson) as a first attempt at solving this problem for Node.js.